GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 - You can use a [proxy](https://cloud.google.com/sdk/gcloud/reference/run/services/proxy) to simplify the authentication for the Cloud Run service.
 - You can verify the list by navigating to the *VM Instances* page in the Google Cloud Console or by using the `gcloud compute instances describe` command in Cloud Shell.
 - LLMs have no understanding of the current date and can struggle with date arithmetic, you might want to use additional tools.
+- If anything goes wrong with the labels, you can use the provided `reset-labels.sh` script to reset the labels to their original state.

 ## Challenge 6: A2A: Remote Agent Power

 ### Introduction

 In the previous challenge we've learned that we can use tools developed by others, but what about agents?
-This is where Agent2Agent comes in, it provides a standard way for discovering and utilizing agents developed by others.
+This is where Agent2Agent protocol comes in, it provides a standard way for discovering and utilizing agents developed by others.

 ### Description

-We have already provided an `a2a-server` on Cloud Run.
+We have already provided a service called `a2a-server` on Cloud Run.
 It has a single agent deployed that's responsible for stopping the idle resources that have been marked with the `janitor-scheduled` label.

 Create a new agent `resource_cleaner_agent` that uses A2A protocol to connect to the remote `a2a-server` and add it to the `orchestrator_agent` sequence as the last one.